 So there you have it, 10 of the most famous anthropologists of all time.
 There are many, many more noteworthy Anthropologists that deserve to be part of this list, but then it would be far too long to read!
 I hope you’ve enjoyed this information which I believe is essential knowledge for any aspiring anthropologist.

-Don’t forget to follow this website (which you can do from the foot of this page) to keep up to date with anthropological research, and check out Harris-Jones Anthropology on Facebook, Twitter and Google+ too, thank you.
+Don’t forget to follow this website (which you can do from the foot of this page), and check out Harris-Jones Anthropology on Facebook, Twitter and Google+ too, thank you.

 Featured Image – “Wmalinowski trobriand isles 1918” Via Wikimedia Commons